Intern with Learning Life

 How to Apply

 Send your resume to email@learninglife.info.
-Students who wish to be considered for research and writing projects should include 2-3 writing samples.
 Students with digital poster or video-making skills should include 2-4 examples of their work.
 No need for a cover letter.
-Please indicate in your email when you would like to start interning with Learning Life (January, May, or late August-early September).
+Please indicate in your email when you would like to start interning with Learning Life (January, May, late August, or another date).
 We will contact you to schedule an interview if your resume matches what we are looking for.
 Thank you for your interest!